 The Potential Threat of Comet Swift-Tuttle

-One of the biggest threats to Earth is this comet.
-No joke.
+For a moment in time, the Swift-Tutle was regarded as a highly possible threat to the Earth.
 This was something I never knew about personally but creates quite the context of the Perseid Meteor shower.

 By the way, if this comet hit Earth it would be at least 27 times harder than the asteroid that took out the dinosaurs.
 Check out the image below.
 It would be about 27x bigger than this impact!

 Nevertheless, we’re not quite in the clear.
-2000 years later in 4479 the comet will pass within 0.03 AU of Earth or about 4 million km or 2.4 million miles.
-The biggest worry about this is that it’s not a solid prediction (as you can imagine predicting a comet’s trajectory 2000 years from now).
-It’s almost a 0% chance of hitting Earth in 4479 but of course 2000 years is a long time for trajectories to change as well as refining the predictions.
-The last thing we would ever want to face is a comet headed for us or the Moon.
+2000 years later in 4479, the comet will pass within 0.03 AU of Earth or about 4 million km or 2.4 million miles.
+There always be a little worry in the back of your head knowing we’ve been off predictions once before.
+It’s almost a 0% chance of hitting Earth in 4479 but of course, but 2000 years is a long time for trajectories to change as well as refining the predictions.

-Even though Perseid Meteor shower is one of the most spectacular events of the year, it’s also a constant reminder of what could destroy our planet and life on Earth.
+Even though Perseid Meteor shower is one of the most spectacular events of the year, it’s also a reminder to ask “hey, how’s that space program going?”

 Sources used for this article: